London Hilton on Park Lane

-The London Hilton on Park Lane is a hotel situated on Park Lane, overlooking Hyde Park in the exclusive Mayfair district of London.
-It is 100 m tall, has 28 storeys and 453 rooms including 56 suites and a Michelin starred restaurant Galvin at Windows on the top floor of the hotel.
+London Hilton on Park Lane is a hotel situated on Park Lane, overlooking Hyde Park, in the exclusive Mayfair district of Westminster.
+It is 100 m tall, has 28 storeys and 453 rooms including 56 suites.

 History

 The hotel opened as the London Hilton on 17 April 1963.
 It is a concrete-framed building, designed by William B. Tabler, an American architect who designed numerous Hilton hotels.
 The building was the first skyscraper hotel to be built in London, containing more than 500 bedrooms and six restaurants.
+The Park Lane Club casino is located inside the hotel.

+In 1965, The London Hilton's Food and Beverage Director Lim Ewe Hin opened a James Bond themed bar due to the 1964 Goldfinger craze in London, the "007 Room".
+It was furnished with props brought from Pinewood Studios When it was opened Harold Sakata who played Oddjob in Goldfinger was a host to greet guest.
+The venue closed in the 1970s.

 On 24 August 1967, the Beatles met Maharishi Mahesh Yogi at the Hilton and subsequently went to Uttar Pradesh with him in order to meditate.

 On 5 September 1975, the London Hilton was the target of an IRA bomb which killed two people and injured 63 others.

 During the 1990s, the Pools Panel met each Saturday in a meeting room in the hotel.

 A fire broke out in the hotel on 1 July 2011.
-There were no fatalities or injuries, and damage was limited to a few of the lower floors.
+The cause was a grease build up in one of the vents in the Trader Vic's BBQ ovens.
+There were no fatalities or injuries, and damage was limited to water damage in Trader Vic's requiring a refurb of the soft materials.
+The wooden carvings were intact from this and required no repair.

 The London Hilton Park Lane served as the Olympic Family Hotel during the 2012 London Olympics, hosting members of the International Olympic Committee and other dignitaries attending the 2012 Games.

 The hotel is also the site of the death of the Cranberries lead singer Dolores O'Riordan on 15 January 2018, aged 46.
 She had drowned in her room's bathtub after drinking an excessive amount of alcohol.

+In September 2018, Peter Pilotto hosted a fashion show event in Trader Vic's.

+In March 2022, the London Hilton on Park Lane announced the appointment of the hotel's new General Manager, Matthew Mullan, who would oversee extensive renovations and changes within the hotel.